MarkSturtevant/CompetitiveProgramming/README.md

 # CompetitiveProgramming
 Various Competitive Programming Solutions

-I have participated in over 30 other programming contest, but have only saved the solutions from a few contests.
+I have participated in over 30 other programming contests, but have only saved the solutions from a few of them.